nomic/roz/README.md

 var roz = require("roz")({lookin:"validated"})
 ```

 Roz is about 100 lines of code.
-Give her a read if you've still got questions.
+Give her a read if have more questions.